Texas Layoffs — December 2015

 This is the third consecutive month of declining layoff activity.

-The data underscores a mixed picture for Texas's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Texas's labor market, with activity diverging between monthly and annual comparisons.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.